Insight

 On this page

-Is used by customs to assess duties, tariffs, and taxes
+Customs declaration used to calculate duties, tariffs, and taxes

-Without an accurate commercial invoice, your shipment may be delayed, rejected, or subject to fines.
+Without an accurate commercial invoice, your shipment can be delayed, denied entry, or fined.

 Invoice number and date